Leinnan/uec/README.md

-  editor                  Runs the unreal editor without an Unreal project build                   Builds a Unreal project generate-project-files  Generate a Unreal project set-editor              Sets the default Unreal Engine Path help                    Print this message or the help of the given subcommand(s)
+  editor                  Runs the unreal editor without an Unreal project build                   Builds a Unreal project generate-project-files  Generate a Unreal project editor-project          Builds and run a Unreal editor project set-editor              Sets the default Unreal Engine Path help                    Print this message or the help of the given subcommand(s)